Small hotel marketing – win with engagement

 What would you say if we told you that independent hotels can win big by doing ONE thing well, and doing it a couple of different ways?

-In this second installment of our special small hotel marketing series (here is Part One, on branding small, independent hotels) we’re going to share with you how easy it is to make an impact – costing you very little money – as long as you’re willing to spend the time to do it.
+In this second installment of our special small hotel marketing series (here is Part One, on branding small, independent hotels and Part Three is about hotel reviews) we’re going to share with you how easy it is to make an impact – costing you very little money – as long as you’re willing to spend the time to do it.

 It all boils down to engagement.
 We’re talking about how you engage with your target market.